-The Domestic Recycling Service Charge covers the costs associated with the collection and processing of domestic recyclables items within the Shire.
+The Domestic Recycling Charge is raised to cover the costs associated with the collection and processing of domestic recyclables for residents.

-This includes the cost of collection and processing of recyclables, promotion and education initiatives, the employment of an Education Officer and provides for future recycling projects.
+The service charge covers the cost of collection and processing of recyclables, promotion and education initiatives, the employment of an Education Officer, and provides for future recycling projects and education initiative aimed at reducing contamination.

-The annual recycling charge in 2021/22 will be \$68.00 per bin for a 140 litre fortnightly service, \$80.00 per bin for a 240 litre fortnightly service and \$130.00 per bin for a 360 litre fortnightly service.
-The increase was required as Council needs to pay for the disposal of the contamination and the waste levy this attracts.
-Weekly services are charged double the fortnightly charge.
+The annual recycling charge in 2022/23 will be \$70.70 per annum for a 140 litre fortnightly service, \$83.00 per annum for a 240 litre fortnightly service, and \$135.00 per annum for a 360 litre fortnightly service.
+The increase is required to cover the disposal of contamination and the waste levy this attracts, and to pay for CPI increase.
+Weekly services are double the fortnightly charge.

-The estimated yield from the recycling charge is \$3,162,090.
+The estimated yield from the recycling charge is \$3,338,221.